ogdenpm/intel80tools/Doc/IntelTools.md

 The itools directory and sub-directories contain the binary images of the Intel ISIS tools.
 This is a subset of a much larger collection of applications that I have.

-The tools serve two purposes, firstly some of them are invoked via the thames emulator to perform compilations etc. Secondly they are used as reference binaries for the decompilations to check for byte level matching, or at least equivalence.
+The tools serve two purposes, firstly some of them are invoked via the thames emulator to perform compilations etc. Secondly they are used as reference binaries for the decompilations, to check for byte level matching, or at least equivalence.

 With the exception of plm80.lib, all directories have a subdirectory for each available version. plm80.lib is the exception as there is only one known version.